jpglab/jpglab/README.md

 > **Note:** Fuse is in alpha and APIs may change without backwards compatibility.

-This library is a TypeScript implementation of [ISO-15740:2013](https://www.iso.org/standard/63602.html) which most camera manufacturers from the last 2 decades have used under the hood to accept commands and transmit information. [`libgphoto2`](https://github.com/gphoto/libgphoto2) and its command line tool [`gphoto2`](https://github.com/gphoto/gphoto2) also use these libraries under the hood.
+This library is a comprehensive TypeScript implementation of [ISO-15740:2013](https://www.iso.org/standard/63602.html) which most camera manufacturers from the last 2 decades have used under the hood to accept commands and transmit information.
+It also contains a partial implementation of various vendor specifications. [`libgphoto2`](https://github.com/gphoto/libgphoto2) and its command line tool [`gphoto2`](https://github.com/gphoto/gphoto2) also use these libraries under the hood.

 [![npm version](https://img.shields.io/npm/v/@jpglab/fuse)](https://www.npmjs.com/package/@jpglab/fuse)
 [![Bundle Size](https://img.shields.io/badge/bundle%20size-55kB-green)](https://bundlephobia.com/package/@jpglab/fuse)